Financial-Times/o-author-alerts/README.md

 The Alerts buttons are automatically initialised when the `o.DOMContentLoaded` event is triggered.

-Alternatively, you can use the `createAllIn` method on the prototype, as follows:
+Alternatively, you can use the `init` method, as follows:

 	var oAuthorAlerts = require('o-author-alerts');
 	oAuthorAlerts.init(rootEl);